AdamMirmina/WordPuzzles-Java/README.md

 ## How to Run
 - Clone this repository: https://github.com/AdamMirmina/WordPuzzles-Java.git
-- Compile and run `Driver.java` from the command line or your IDE of choice to start the game.
+- Compile and run `src/Driver.java` from the command line or your IDE of choice to start the game.